AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     |Topic|Description|
     |-----|-----------|
-    |Task site Topic|The topic that is used to store consumer offsets.    -   Topic: the name of the topic.
+    |Task site topic|The topic that is used to store consumer offsets.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-offset.
     -   Partitions: the number of partitions in the topic.
 The value must be greater than 1.
     -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact. |
-    |Task configuration Topic|The topic that is used to store task configurations.    -   Topic: the name of the topic.
+    |Task configuration topic|The topic that is used to store task configurations.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-config.
     -   Partitions: the number of partitions in the topic.
 Set the value to 1.
     -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact. |
-    |Task status Topic|The topic that is used to store task statuses.    -   Topic: the name of the topic.
+    |Task status topic|The topic that is used to store task statuses.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-status.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
     -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact. |
-    |Dead-letter queue Topic|The topic that is used to store the abnormal data of the connector framework.
-To save topic resources, you can use a dead-letter queue topic or an Abnormal Data Topic to store all abnormal data.    -   Topic: the name of the topic.
+    |Dead letter queue topic|The topic that is used to store abnormal data of the connector framework.
+To save topic resources, you can use a dead letter queue topic or an abnormal data topic to store abnormal data.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
-Valid values: Local Storage and Cloud Storage. |
+The value can be Local Storage or Cloud Storage. |
-    |Abnormal data Topic|The topic that is used to store the abnormal data of the sink connector.
-To save topic resources, you can use an abnormal data topic or a Dead-letter queue Topic to store all abnormal data.    -   Topic: the name of the topic.
+    |Abnormal data topic|The topic that is used to store abnormal data of the sink connector.
+To save topic resources, you can use an abnormal data topic or a dead letter queue topic to store abnormal data.    -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
     -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
     -   Storage Engine: the storage engine of the topic.
-Valid values: Local Storage and Cloud Storage. |
+The value can be Local Storage or Cloud Storage. |

-## Create consumer groups
+## Create consumer groups that the Function Compute sink connector requires

 In the Message Queue for Apache Kafka console, you can manually create the two consumer groups that the Function Compute sink connector requires.